FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Data Bias in Development Set}

-Because we prioritized the eval set over the dev set, the development portion of a few classes is dominated by a few large uploaders.
-Under the assumption that this signifies similar training examples in certain cases, this could create a data bias, which could be learnt by models \cite{lei2011user}.
-This happens mainly in a few instruments, e.g., \textit{Trumpet}.
+Because we prioritized the allocation of small uploaders in the eval set to increase its diversity (Sec. \ref{ssec:split}), the development portion of a few classes is dominated by a few large uploaders.
+Under the assumption that this signifies similar training examples in certain cases, this could create a data bias, which could be learned by models \cite{lei2011user}.
+This happens mainly in a few musical instruments, e.g., \textit{Trumpet}, due to the fact that Freesound users tend to upload many clips for these classes.
 Further analysis would be needed to determine if and how much this potential bias causes lack of generalization for these classes.